Post

 0 state, 0 database, purely a relay exchange station, integrating and displaying data from various APIs (e.g. Asana/Jira/GitHub), forwarding form requests to GitHub Actions.

-Operation Requirements: Supports both mobile phones and computers.
+Operation Requirements: Support both mobile and desktop devices.

-Permission Requirement: Access should be restricted to team organization members only.
+Permission Requirement: Access must be restricted to team organization members only.

 Online Demo Web App